telness/code-test/README.md

 You should submit your code by using [`git bundle`](https://git-scm.com/docs/git-bundle.html) and sending the bundled file via mail.

+_* Your work will not be used in the Telness product or in any part of such product, the only purpose is to test your technical skills._

 ## Requirements

 * Your submission should include a `README.md` file documenting how to install and start the project;